-The filthy condition of our streets alley ways and drains should attract the attention of our city authorities.

-J. K. McCarley has declined the appointment of Trial Justice in Chester

-Attention is directed to the list of artioles that Mr. Geo.
-Symmers advertises n another column.

-Miss O. R. McGowan will accept our thanks for cards of invitation to the May celebration by the pupils of her school; at Irwin's Hall, on Thursday evening
+The filthy condition of our streets, alley ways and drains should attract the attention of our city authorities.
+J. K. McCarley has declined the appointment of Trial Justice in Chester Attention is directed to the list of artioles that Mr. Geq.
+Symmers advertises in another column.
+Miss O. R. McGowan will accept our thanks for cards of invitation to the May celebration by the pupils of her school, at Irwin's Hall, on Thursday evening next.
+May 1.

 Additions to and improvements in the wires of the Western Union Telegraph line in this city are being made.
-There through this city.
+There are eighteen wires of that line running through this city.

-The base ball season is approaching, when those who enjoy the fun of braised faces and bodies, dislocated finger joints and other amusing (?) incidents to the national game can be gratified.
+The base ball season is approaching, when those who enjoy the fun of bruised faces and bodies, dislocated finger joints and other amusing (?) incidents to the national game can be gratified.